-(a) Share capital and contributed surplus (continued)
+(a) Share capital and contributed surplus

-On February 24, 2009, the Company issued 16,000,000 units at \$0.10 per unit for gross proceeds of \$1,600,000 under a non-brokered private placement.
-Each unit consisted of one common share and one share purchase warrant.
-Each share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.15 per common share.
-The full value of \$1,600,000 was assigned to the common shares based on their fair values at the closing date of the private placements.
-In connection with the private placement, the Company issued 1,200,000 units valued at \$120,000 as a commission with terms similar to those issued under the private placement.
-The Company incurred cash share issuance costs of \$25,148 on the private placement.
+On June 22, 2009, the Company issued 2,525,000 units at \$0.20 per unit for gross proceeds of \$505,000 under a non-brokered private placement.
+Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.30 per common share.
+The full value of \$505,000 was assigned to the common shares based on their fair values at the closing date of the private placement.
+In connection with the private placement, the Company issued 189,375 units valued at \$37,875 as a commission with terms similar to those issued under the private placement.
+The Company incurred cash share issuance costs of \$12,174 on the private placement.
+As at April 30, 2009, the Company had received share subscriptions of \$485,000 toward this private placement.